 Dredge each chicken piece on both sides in the flour mixture.
-As you work, place the pieces in the pan with the oil that has reached approximately 375 degrees.
-I usually don’t use a thermometer for the oil temperature, I just sprinkle a bit of flour in the pan and if it sizzles I know it’s ready.
+As you work, place the pieces in the pan with the oil that has reached 350 – 375 degrees.
+Use a themometer to test the heat of the oil.
+If it’s not hot enough the chicken will absorb the oil which will keep it from getting nice and crispy.
+You can also sprinkle a bit of flour in the pan and if it sizzles I know it’s ready.
 In the meantime, turn on the burner under those peeled potatoes you’ve cut up for your mashed potatoes.

 With a fork, take a peek to see if you’ve achieved just the right golden crust.
 Nope, not ready yet.

 I’ve just turned this thigh.
 Now that’s perfect.